Primary Teaching Staff

 Head of Pre-Prep School

-Miss Greaney joined The British School January 2012 as FS2 class teacher and was promoted to Head of Pre-Prep in April 2013.
+Ms Greaney joined The British School in January 2012 as FS2 class teacher and was promoted to Head of Pre-Prep in April 2013.
 Ms Greaney spent a number of years teaching in Ireland and the Red Sea in Sharm and El Gouna.
 Ms Greaney studied Economics and Maths before completing her PGCE.
 She enjoys visiting her family here and in Ireland during the holidays and she enjoys Zumba and Kick boxing when she gets the time to visit the gym.

 FS2 Red and Joint Deputy Head of Pre-Prep

 This is the seventh year for Ms Lynch in Egypt, previously she was a teacher at Gems Academy.
 Previously she was working in Abu Dhabi both as a teacher, the foundation Stage co-ordinator and an Early Years support teacher advising on a new curriculum that was being introduced within Abu Dhabi.
 She has also worked in Thailand and spent time in Jamaica doing volunteer work.
 She is from the UK where she studied at Manchester Metropolitan University and Northumbria University.

 She has a 7month old baby who takes up all of her free time these days.
 She loves to travel and have lived and worked abroad for several years.